eval/nero/README.md

      end

      def resolve(**) # currently no keywords are passed, but `**` allows for future ones.
-       # Here we actually do the work.
+       # Here we actually do the work: get the args, rotate strings and delegate to the block.
        # `args` are the resolved nested args (so e.g. `!env MSG` is already resolved).
        # `config` is the tag's config, and contains e.g. the block.
        block = config.fetch(:block, :itself.to_proc)